okhaled9/Nawy-task/README.md

 ## Setup and Usage

+### Prerequisites
+- Docker and Docker Compose installed on your system
+- Copy `.env.example` to `.env` and configure your environment variables

+### Running the Application
-To run the project for the first time, execute the following command in the root directory:
+Execute the following command in the root directory:

 ```bash
 docker compose up